maxvanderschee/AnimationToggle/README.md

 # ClassToggle.js

-A light ~0.5kb and simple class toggle in in pure JS with no dependencies.
+A light ~0.5kb and simple class toggle in pure JS with no dependencies.

 **ClassToggle.js**
 - Toggle classes with pure JavaScript.